hpehl/whatunga/README.md

 When adding multiple server groups, hosts and servers, whatunga uses a naming pattern to create unique names.
 These patterns can contain specific variables:

-- `%w`: Resolves to the project name
+- `%w` Resolves to the project name
-- `%v`: Resolves to the project version
+- `%v` Resolves to the project version
-- `%h`: Inserts the current host name (applicable when adding servers to a host)
+- `%h` Inserts the current host name (applicable when adding servers to a host)
-- `%g`: Inserts the current server group name (applicable when adding servers to a server group)
+- `%g` Inserts the current server group name (applicable when adding servers to a server group)
-- `[n]%c`: A counter which starts at zero and which is incremented for each added object.
+- `[n]%c` A counter which starts at zero and which is incremented for each added object.

 It's up to the user to choose a pattern which generates unique names.
 Non-unique names will lead to an error.